-\Note: During the 2021 period covered by this report, MTA agency administrative positions were consolidated under the state-mandated MTA Transformation Plan.
+Note: As of 2021, numerous MTA agency administrative positions were consolidated under the state-mandated MTA Transformation Plan.
 As a result, some senior management agency positions now report to the all-agency Function Groups at MTA Headquarters.

 Metro-North Commuter Railroad Company ("Metro-North") was founded in 1983 as an MTA subsidiary when the MTA assumed control of Conrail commuter operations in the states of New York and Connecticut.
-Most of Metro-North's trackage east of the Hudson was originally owned by the New York Central Railroad, which began in the 1830s as horse-drawn cars connecting Harlem and Lower Manhattan, then later operated rail trains running out of Grand Central Terminal.
+Most of Metro-North's trackage east of the Hudson River was originally owned by the New York Central Railroad, which began in the 1830s as horse-drawn cars connecting Harlem and Lower Manhattan, then later operated rail trains running out of Grand Central Terminal.
 Metro-North's New Haven Line was originally owned by the New York, New Haven & Hartford Railroad.